 - If electrolyte gets in your eyes Flush your eyes with clean water for at least 15 minutes and get immediate medical attention.
-If possible, continue to apply water with a sponge or cloth while traveling to the nearest medical facility. - If electrolyte gets on your skin Wash the affected area thoroughly.
+If possible, continue to apply water with a sponge or - If electrolyte gets on your skin Wash the affected area thoroughly.
 If you feel pain or burning, get medical attention immediately. - If electrolyte gets on your clothes It can soak through clothing on to your skin.
 Immediately take off the clothing and follow the procedure above if necessary. - If you accidentally swallow electrolyte Drink a large quantity of water or milk.
 Get emergency medical attention immediately.